WiFi Bird Box Camera System

 Multi-species Bird Box

 Each Bird Box features translucent windows to provide optimum light for the camera while offering a natural environment for the birds.

-A removable front panel and optional 28mm and 32mm hole protection plates (included) make it an ideal home for a wide range of garden birds, including blue tits, coal tits, marsh tits, great tits, house sparrows, robins and more.
+Our style of Bird Box features a 34mm entrance hole along with a removable front panel and optional 32mm and 34mm hole protection plates (included) make it an ideal home for a wide range of garden birds, including blue tits, coal tits, marsh tits, great tits, house sparrows, robins and more.